sushma0645/SQL-Project_WalmartStoreSalesAnalysis/README.md

 2. **Feature Engineering:** This will enable us to create some new columns out of the ones that already exist.

-> 1. To provide insight into sales in the morning, afternoon, and evening, add a new column called `time_of_day'.
+> 1. To provide insight into sales in the morning, afternoon, and evening, add a new column called `time_of_day`.
 This will assist in addressing the query of what time of day most sales occur.

-> 2. To record the extracted days of the week on which the provided transaction occurred, add a new column called `day_name' (Mon, Tue, Wed, Thur, Fri).
+> 2. To record the extracted days of the week on which the provided transaction occurred, add a new column called `day_name` (Mon, Tue, Wed, Thur, Fri).
 This will assist in addressing the query of which day of the week each branch is busiest.

-> 3. Create a new column called 'month_name' with the extracted months (Jan, Feb, Mar) of the year that the given transaction occurred.
+> 3. Create a new column called `month_name` with the extracted months (Jan, Feb, Mar) of the year that the given transaction occurred.
 Assist in identifying the month with the most profit and sales for the year.

 2. **Exploratory Data Analysis (EDA):** Exploratory data analysis is done to answer the listed questions and aims of the project.